babinyurii/recan/README.md

 # recan
-`recan` is a Python package to test nucleotide sequences for recombination events using distance plots.
+`recan` is a Python package which allows to construct genetic distance plots to explore and discover recombination events in viral genomes.
 This method has been previously implemented in desktop software tools: RAT[1], Simplot[2] and RDP4 [8].

 ## Requirements
 To use `recan`, you will need: